-Struggling when your toddler keeps getting out of bed in the middle of the night?
-Learn 7 effective tips to help your child stay in bed and sleep through the night.
+Struggling when your child won’t stay in bed?
+Discover 7 things to do when your toddler keeps getting out of bed in the middle of the night.

 Getting your toddler to stay in bed all night has been a challenge.
-You’ve tried positive reinforcement, crafted a rewards chart, and even threatened with punishment.
+You’ve tried positive reinforcement, crafted a rewards chart with stickers, and even threatened with punishment.

-Still, every night, he ends up sleeping in your bed (and hogging up the space).
+Still, every night, she ends up sleeping in your bed (and hogging up the space).

-Sure, you run through the bedtime routine, and he’ll even fall asleep after you’ve turned off the lights.
+Sure, you transition into the bedtime routine smoothly, and she’ll even fall asleep after you’ve turned off the lights.

-But at least once a night for the past several weeks, he’ll wake up for various reasons.
-Some nights, he wants water, on another, he “needed” a band-aid.
-And sometimes he’ll even throw a full-on tantrum, especially when you won’t oblige and tell him to go to bed.
+But at least once a night for the past several weeks, she’ll wake up for various reasons.
+Some nights, she wants a drink of water, on another, she “needs” a specific toy to sleep with.
+And sometimes, she’ll even throw a full-on tantrum, especially when you won’t oblige and tell her to go to bed instead.

 When your toddler keeps getting out of bed